 Liberty schools projected to stay in positive cash flow until 2023

-The report, however, released at tonight’s school board meeting, stated the district will need to increase revenue or cut spending before fiscal year 2022 to avoid ending fiscal year 2023 in a little over $1 million deficit.
+The report, however, released at Monday night’s school board meeting, stated the district will need to increase revenue or cut spending before fiscal year 2022 to avoid ending fiscal year 2023 in a little over $1 million deficit.

 Treasurer Maureen Lloyd said the school is exploring ways of reducing costs.